Reporting and Writing

 July 31, 2025

-This piece previewed three exhibits that were scheduled for one of Bloomington’s monthly Gallery Walks.
+This piece previewed four exhibits for one of Bloomington’s monthly Gallery Walks.
 One was a surrealist photographer who juxtaposes historical and modern elements of U.S. culture in her work.
 Another featured artwork by clients of Stone Belt, Bloomington’s disability services and employment organization.
+One was a longtime curator.
 The last was a painter whose works featured a woman with a cat.
 She found that her own cat supported and comforted her when she went through treatment for breast cancer.

-I visited with each of the exhibitors before the Gallery Walk to interview and photograph for this piece.
+I interviewed and photographed three of the exhibiting artists before the Gallery Walk.
 It was fascinating to get to explore the worlds of these artists for the hour I had with each of them.
-The painter invited me to her home and trusted me with the story of her illness and recovery.
 The photographer patiently answered my personal, technical, and artistic questions.
 Stone Belt employees and clients took time out of their schedules to show me around.
+The painter invited me to her home and trusted me with the story of her illness and recovery.
 This simple feature of artwork made me feel more connected to my community, and reminded me why I love journalism.